Explore

 THE GROUNDS

 See and touch the museum’s larger artifacts including equipment from the Basswood Island brownstone quarry, a boat winch, net-drying rack, and a maple-sugaring kettle.
-The stockade area is reminiscent of fortified structures built by the French in the 17th and 18th centuries.

 Plan Your Visit